 Task Core Activities Recovery Management Planning Planning for disaster recovery and updating these plans a recovery progresses.
 Finance Funding recovery, including liaison with international financial institutions.
-Recovery Monitoring and Monitoring and evaluation of project and activities related to recovery Evaluation efforts.
+Recovery Monitoring and Evaluation Monitoring and evaluation of project and activities related to recovery efforts.
 Media Relations Coordinating coverage of the recovery by the media.
 Recovery Information Assuring up-to-date information on recovery, including information collection, monitoring, analysis and presentation (e.g., using GIS).
 Establishes the Post Disaster Recovery Information System.
 Customs Assuring entry of recovery supplies into the country on an expedited basis.
-Coordination of Foreign Coordinating the provision of foreign monetary and real assistance for Assistance recovery.
-Damage and Needs Assessment recovery.
-Cross-Sector Establishing and managing a process for coordinating recovery efforts Coordination across sectors and including cross cutting issues of gender, age, health status and disabilities.
-Recovery Operations Debris Management Planning and managing work to efficiency remove, recycle, reuse and properly dispose of debris created by a disaster.
+Coordination of Foreign Assistance Coordinating the provision of foreign monetary and real assistance for recovery.
+Damage and NeedsAssessing the damage caused by a disaster and defining the needAssessmentrecovery.
+Cross-Sector Coordination Establishing and managing a process for coordinating recovery efforts across sectors and including cross cutting issues of gender, age, health status and disabilities.
+Recovery Operations Debris Management Planning and managing work to efficiency remove, recycle, reuse a properly dispose of debris created by a disaster.
 Health Care Providing continued health care to disaster survivors and leading recovery actions in the health sector.
-Construction Planning and managing work necessary for the reconstruction of physical infrastructure include shelter, roads, bridges, irrigation systems and similar structures Coordination of Public Coordinating the involvement of the public in recovery efforts, including Involvement mobilization the public, linking needs to members of the public and I III OIV OI II OI II providing information to the public on these efforts.
-Coordination of Private Coordinating the involvement of the private sector in recovery efforts, Sector Involvement • Sector involvement including mobilization of the private sector, linking needs to assistance available from the private sector, liaising with other Government entities on facilitating private sector assistance and providing information to the public on these efforts.
+Construction Planning and managing work necessary for the reconstruction of physical infrastructure include shelter, roads, bridges, irrigation systems and similar structures Coordination of PublicCoordinating the involvement of the public in recovery efforts, incInvolvementmobilization the public, linking needs to members of the public at providing information to the public on these efforts.
+Coordination of Private Sector Involvement Coordinating the involvement of the private sector in recovery efforts, including mobilization of the private sector, linking needs to assistance available from the private sector, liaising with other Government entities on facilitating private sector assistance and providing information to the public on these efforts.
 Food Security Assuring minimally adequate food supplies for all disaster survivors.
 Water Supply Providing minimally adequate potable water to disaster survivors and leading re-establishment of normal water supplies.
 Sanitation Reestablishing normal sanitation conditions for disaster affected areas and assuring epidemiological surveillance.
 Shelter Reestablishing normal shelter for disaster survivors, and managing transitional shelter when needed.
 Agriculture Reestablishing normal agricultural activities and reconstructing irrigation and other agriculture-related infrastructure, as needed.
-Energy (heating, Restoring adequate electrical and heating capacities for normal electricity) conditions.
+Energy (heating, electricity) Restoring adequate electrical and heating capacities for normal conditions.
 Education Reestablishing normal education structures and cycles, and ensuring the appropriate provision of temporary education when needed.
-Social Welfare Providing welfare services (including psycho-social support) to disaster affected populations.
-Disaster Risk Reduction Integrating disaster risk reduction into all recovery activities. including activities directed at livelihoods as well as infrastructure.
-Protection Ensuring that all vulnerable groups affected by the recovery process receive adequate protection.
-Environmental Review Completing timely, appropriate and focused reviews of the environmental zirin orini orina i novioni impacts of recovery activities and the integration of actions to assure sustainability into recovery efforts.
-Legal Assistance Providing legal support to disaster survivors to ensure they can access Legal Assistance and acquire legal advice related to recovery activities as well as legal documents lost during a disaster.
-Coordination of Coordinating the process of relocating disaster-affected populations Relocation of Disaster according to the laws and regulations of Tajikistan and with the 1 Affected participation of those who are to be relocated.
+Social Welfare al Welfare Providing welfare services (including psycho-social support) to disaste affected populations.
+Disaster Risk Reduction Integrating disaster risk reduction into all recovery activities. ind activities directed at livelihoods as well as infrastructure.
+Protection Ensuring that all vulnerable groups affected by the recovery proces receive adequate protection.
+Environmental Review Completing timely, appropriate and focused reviews of the enviro impacts of recovery activities and the integration of actions to ass sustainability into recovery efforts.
+Legal AssistanceProviding legal support to disaster survivors to ensure they can a and acquire legal advice related to recovery activities as well as documents lost during a disaster.
+Coordination of Relocation of Disaster Affected Coordinating the process of relocating disaster-affected populations according to the laws and regulations of Tajikistan and with the participation of those who are to be relocated.

-VIII.
+VII.
 Recovery Planning